uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 The class docstrings are used to automatically generate the documentation for the encoder.
 If an encoder should always be used in combination with a specific report or ML method, it is possible to refer to these classes by name and create a link to the documentation of that class.
-For example, the documentation of :py:obj:`source.encodings.reference_encoding.MatchedReceptorsEncoder.MatchedReceptorsEncoder` states ‘This encoding should be used in combination with the :ref:`Matches` report’.
+For example, the documentation of :py:obj:`immuneML.encodings.reference_encoding.MatchedReceptorsEncoder.MatchedReceptorsEncoder` states ‘This encoding should be used in combination with the :ref:`Matches` report’.

-This is the example of documentation for :py:obj:`source.encodings.filtered_sequence_encoding.SequenceAbundanceEncoder.SequenceAbundanceEncoder`:
+This is the example of documentation for :py:obj:`immuneML.encodings.filtered_sequence_encoding.SequenceAbundanceEncoder.SequenceAbundanceEncoder`:

 .. code-block:: RST